open-telemetry/opamp-spec/README.md

 Kubernetes).

-The Server can offer a Remote Configuration to the Agent by setting the [remote_config](#remote_config) field in the DataForAgent message.
-Since the DataForAgent message is normally sent by the Server in response to a status report the Server has the Agent's description and may tailor the configuration it offers to the specific Agent if necessary.
+The Server can offer a Remote Configuration to the Agent by setting the [remote_config](#remote_config) field in the ServerToAgent message.
+Since the ServerToAgent message is normally sent by the Server in response to a status report the Server has the Agent's description and may tailor the configuration it offers to the specific Agent if necessary.